The Clear Edge

 • Compensation: $45K-$55K depending on experience + 10% bonus based on client satisfaction scores

-Most job posts oversell.
-“Join our amazing team!
+Why honesty worked was simple: most job posts oversell with lines like “Join our amazing team!
 Flexible hours!
-Creative freedom!”
-Then reality hits: high volume, tight deadlines, demanding clients.
+Creative freedom!” and then reality hits with high volume, tight deadlines, and demanding clients.

-Xiuying’s descriptions showed reality upfront.
-Filtered out wrong fits before the interview.
-The right candidates appreciated honesty.
+Xiuying’s descriptions showed the real job upfront, filtering out wrong fits before the interview, and the right candidates appreciated that honesty.

 Week 4: Defined Interview Process